Python Client API¶

 [optional]: Slack attachments to specify more complex messages.

-See the excellent Slack Message Builder to create and test your attachments.
+See the Slack Message Builder to create and test your attachments.

 Example to send a simple kpi value: